-Two of the presentations to the TWG, from Pat Egan and Jason Burwen, addressed energy storage.
+Two of the presentations, Pat Egan and Jason Burwen, to the Innovation TWG addressed energy storage.
 Pat Egan from NV Energy discussed storage legislation in Nevada.
-Jason Burwen from the Energy Storage Association gave an overview of storage technology, discussed its benefits and the barriers to deployment, and argued for competition in grid planning and procurements, and that storage should be compensated for its full value and be afforded fair and equal access to the grid.
-The Committee recommends that the Governor and Legislature adopt competitive retail market policies that do not impede progress and innovation of current in future technologies, including energy storage technologies.
+Jason Burwen from the Energy Storage Association gave an overview of storage, discussed its benefits and the barriers to deployment, and argued for competition in grid planning and procurements, and that storage should be compensated for its full value and be afforded fair and equal access to the grid.
+The Committee recommends that the Governor and Legislature adopt competitive retail market policies that do not impede progress and innovation of current in future technologies, including storage.